 - Byron Schenkman, October 2015

-He received the Erwin Bodky Award from the Cambridge Society for Early Music “for outstanding achievement in the field of early music.”
-Schenkman made his New York recital debut on modern piano in 2009 and his playing was described in The New York Times as “sparkling,” “elegant,” and “insightful.”
-He is a member of the new period instrument ensemble Gut Reaction and has been a featured guest with the Chameleon Arts Ensemble of Boston, the Daedalus Quartet, the Northwest Sinfonietta, Pacific Baroque Orchestra, Philharmonia Northwest, and the Portland Baroque Orchestra.
-He also appears frequently in recital with violinist Ingrid Matthews, with whom he co-founded the Seattle Baroque Orchestra in 1994.
+He has been a featured guest with the Chameleon Arts Ensemble of Boston, the Daedalus Quartet, Les Enfants d’Orphée, the Northwest Sinfonietta, Pacific Baroque Orchestra, Philharmonia Northwest, and the Portland Baroque Orchestra.
+He was also founding co-director of the Seattle Baroque Orchestra with violinist Ingrid Matthews.
+In 2013 he launched “Byron Schenkman & Friends,” a Baroque and Classical chamber music series at Benaroya Hall in Seattle.
 Schenkman is a graduate of the New England Conservatory and received his master’s degree with honors in performance from the Indiana University School of Music.
-He currently teaches at Seattle University and Cornish College of the Arts.
-In 2012 he also served as guest lecturer in harpsichord and fortepiano at the Indiana University Jacobs School of Music.
+He currently teaches at Seattle University and has been a guest lecturer in harpsichord and fortepiano at Indiana University. www.byronschenkman.com

 Ingrid Matthews has long been established as one of the leading baroque violinists of her generation.
 She founded the Seattle Baroque Orchestra with Byron Schenkman in 1992, and served as Music Director until stepping down from that position in 2013.